CNCLgithub/Algorithms-of-the-Mind/README.md

 ### Start an interactive session on a compute note

-Now you are ready to move to a compute node by starting an interactive session:
+Now you are ready to move to a compute node by starting an interactive session within your `tmux` screen:

 ```
-# Allocate an interactive session:
+# Allocate an interactive session on a compute node:
 salloc -p day
 ```

+(See the getting started and slurm tutorials on YCRC's tutorials.)

 This should lead to an output similar to the following